All posts

 • Missing nil checks.
 Adding if x then ... end guards.

 • Wrong service calls.
-Replacing Players.LocalPlayer (only valid on client) with the appropriate server-side construct.
+Replacing Players.LocalPlayer (only valid on the client) with the appropriate server-side construct.

-• DataStore rate limit fixes.
-Wrapping in pcalls, batching writes.
+• DataStore hardening.
+Wrapping in pcalls, batching writes, adding retries.

 • Race conditions on character spawn.
 Adding Player.CharacterAdded waits.